smartdevicelink/sdl_evolution/proposals/NNNN-SDL-passenger-mode.md

   <!-- newly added parameter -->
   <param name="lockScreenDismissalEnabled" type="Boolean" mandatory="true">
     <description>
-      If enabled, the lockscreen will be able to be dismissed while connected to SDL, allowing users the ability to interact with the app.
+      If enabled, the lock screen will be able to be dismissed while connected to SDL, allowing users the ability to interact with the app.
 Dismissals should include a warning to the user and ensure that they are not the driver.
     </description>